Almost no-one makes money selling Android phones. It makes you wonder why hardware companies persist when there’s little prospect of a return.

 Mary Jo Foley at ZDNet reports Samsung paid Microsoft $1 billion for patent licences that Android allegedly infringes in 2013.
 That’s half Apple’s entire R&D budget.

 Phone makers also insist on adding their own software to the stock Android operating system.
 They kid themselves they are adding value, mostly it has the opposite effect.
-This is an expensive waste of money.
+This is a waste of money.

 There are two versions of Android.
 An open source version and a proprietary version.
 Some phone makers choose the open source version and build their own frameworks on top.
 Most premium Android smartphone makers use the proprietary version.